zio/zio/docs/reference/interruption/index.md

   1. **Semi-asynchronous Interruption (Polling for Interruption)**— Imperative languages often use polling to implement a semi-asynchronous signaling mechanism, such as Java.
 In this model, a fiber sends a request for interruption of other fiber.
 The target fiber keep polling the interrupt status, and based on the interrupt status will find out that weather there is an interruption request from other fibers received or not.
 Then it should terminate itself as soon as possible.

   Using this solution, the fiber itself takes care of critical sections.
-So while a fiber is in the middle of a critical section, if it receives an interruption request, it should postpone the termination until leaving the critical section.
+So while a fiber is in the middle of a critical section, if it receives an interruption request, it should ignore the interruption and postpone the delivery of interruption during the critical section.

   The drawback of this solution is that, if the programmer forget to poll regularly enough, then the target fiber become unresponsive and cause deadlocks.
 Another problem with this solution is that polling a global flag is not a functional operation, that doesn't fit with ZIO's paradigm.

   2. **Asynchronous Interruption**— In asynchronous interruption a fiber allows to terminate another fiber.
-So the target fiber is not responsible for polling the status, instead in critical sections the target fiber postpone the interruptibility of these regions.
+So the target fiber is not responsible for polling the status, instead in critical sections the target fiber disable the interruptibility of these regions.
 This is a purely-functional solution and doesn't require to poll a global state.
 ZIO uses this solution for its interruption model.
 It is a fully asynchronous signalling mechanism.

   This mechanism doesn't have the drawback of forgetting to poll regularly.
-And also its fully compatible with functional paradigm because in a purely-functional computation, at any point we can abort the computation, (except for critical sections that should be postponed).
+And also its fully compatible with functional paradigm because in a purely-functional computation, at any point we can abort the computation, except for critical sections.

 ## When Does a Fiber Get Interrupted?